 [see: Statewide USGS Stream Flow Conditions | Central Minnesota Rivers | Southeast Minnesota Rivers | Northwest Minnesota Rivers, including the Red River

 - Water levels on most Minnesota lakes vary depending on lake and location.
-Mille Lacs was just above the median level for early April.
-Minnetonka was at 929.16 feet on April 9, with Grays Bay Dam closed.
-White Bear Lake was at 924.63 feet on April 12, about a half foot lower than the same time last year.
-Rainy Lake and Lake of the Woods were in the low end of the median range for early April.
-Lake Superior was forecasted to be at 601.87 feet on April 9, seven inches higher than the long term monthly average for early April and seven inches below the level in early April 2020.
+The benchmark lakes were ice covered in early April so water levels are preliminary.
+Mille Lacs was frozen down to the water sensor, so there is no current level.
+A preliminary Minnetonka level was at 928.55 feet on April 8, with Grays Bay Dam closed.
+White Bear Lake had a preliminary level of 923.67 feet on April 8.
+Rainy Lake and Lake of the Woods were both in the median range for early April.
+Lake Superior was forecasted to be at 600.95 feet on April 8, two inches lower than the long term monthly average for early April and eleven inches below the level in early April 2021.
 Superior is forecasted to rise over the next month.

 [see: Mille Lacs Lake Water Level | Lake Minnetonka Water Level | White Bear Lake Water Level | Lake of the Woods Control Board Basin Data | Corps of Engineers Great Lakes Water Levels]

-- In its first report of the 2021 growing season, the Agricultural Statistics Service reported that topsoil moisture across Minnesota was 12 percent Very Short, 31 percent Short, 53 percent Adequate, and 4 percent Surplus.
-This is much drier than the same time last year.
-Pastures were greening up with the warm temperatures.
+- In its first report of the 2022 growing season, the Agricultural Statistics Service reported that topsoil moisture across Minnesota was 4 percent Very Short, 11 percent Short, 66 percent Adequate, and 19 percent Surplus.
+This is wetter than the same time last year.
+Cool and damp conditions prevented fieldwork across the state.

 [see: Agricultural Statistics Service Crop Progress and Condition]

-- It was an active strong fire season so far, especially with the warm and windy conditions for early April.
-The cooler and wetter conditions during the weekend of the 9th-11th eased fire danger somewhat.
-The potential for wildfires is currently rated by DNR Forestry as Low across nearly the entire state.
-While Moderate in Lake of the Woods and part of Koochiching County persisted.
+- The cool and wet conditions are keeping fire danger low.
+The potential for wildfires is currently rated by DNR Forestry as Low across the entire state.
 Historically, 80 percent of all wildfires in Minnesota occur during April and May.

 [see: Fire Danger Rating Map]

-- The April precipitation outlook indicates a greater than average chances of above-normal values across all but the southern parts of the state, with the highest probabilities in northwest and north central Minnesota.
+- The April precipitation outlook indicates a greater than average chances of above-normal values across all but the far western parts of the state.
+Through April 8, the statewide precipitation average is showing a .34 inch surplus.
 Normal April precipitation ranges 1.5 inches in northwest Minnesota to around three inches in southeast counties.
 The historical probability of measurable precipitation for any given day in April ranges from 20 percent in the far northwest to 35 percent in the southeast.

 [see: Climate Prediction Center 30-day Outlook | April Precipitation Normal Map]

-- The April temperature outlook favors above normal temperatures over the entire state, with a the best chance in the eastern part of the state.
-Through April 11, the preliminary statewide average temperature was 7.8 degrees above normal.
+- The April temperature outlook favors equal chances for below, normal and above normal temperatures.
+Through April 8 the average Minnesota temperature departure was 3.6 degrees below normal.
 Normal April high temperatures are in the mid to upper 40s early in the month, rising to the low 60s by month's end.
 Early-April normal low temperatures are near 20 in the north, near 30 in the south.
 By month's end, low temperatures average in the mid-30s in the north, near 40 in the south.

 [see: Climate Prediction Center 30-day Outlook | April Temperature Normal Map]

-- The 90-day precipitation outlook for April through June indicates a tilt to above-normal precipitation conditions over northeast Minnesota, otherwise it is equal chances for below, normal and above normal precipitation.
-The April through June temperature projection favors above normal conditions over not only Minnesota, but most of the contiguous United States.
+- The 90-day precipitation outlook indicates equal chances of below, normal and above normal precipitation from April-June The April through June temperature projection favors above normal conditions over all but northwest Minnesota.